Deviled Oysters (1949)

 2 large eggs, beaten

-Heat oven to 450°.
-In a large bowl, mash together salt and water to form a sandy consistency.
+Heat oven to 450°F. In a large bowl, mash together salt and water to form a sandy consistency.
 Set aside.

 Shuck oysters and remove from shells.
 Reserve oysters and “bottom” shells; scrub shells well and let dry.

-On a rimmed baking sheet, lay out some of the salt mixture in 3 strips, each one 2 inches wide and 1 inch thick.
-Place oysters on top of salt.
+On a rimmed baking sheet, lay out some of the salt mixture.
+Place oysters on top of salt, to keep them steady.
 Bake about 10 minutes, until crumb mixture is browned and oysters just cooked through.
 Make a bed of salt mixture on a serving plate and nestle hot oyster shells in it.
 Serve immediately.